How to enhance readability for your website content and blog posts

 Let’s get familiar with the use of headings, sub-headings, paragraphs, breaks and other text formatting tags for websites and blog posts.

 Bold headlines attract attention and help your readers understand what your content is entirely about.
 It also helps your website and blog contents become more scannable especially for website visitors and blog readers who are only searching for a specific bit of information.

 Bold headlines break up lengthy blog posts and allows your readers scan read your blog and persuade them to read the post.

 Furthermore, make sure your headlines clearly support the topic and don’t forget to introduce your keywords, as these will help generate more traffic to your webpage or blog post.

 Tip #2.
 Sub-headings

-Sub-headings do a lot of good to your website pages and blog posts as they help break your long texts and make it easier for website visitors and blog readers who may not want to read an entire content of a blog post or web page but choose to scan through for more interesting or relevant points instead.
+Sub-headings do a lot of good to your website pages and blog posts as they help break your long texts.
+They also make it easier for website visitors and blog readers who may not want to read the entire content of a blog post or web page to choose to scan through for more interesting or relevant points instead.

 Sub-headings help your readers get insights of your content at a glance.